tugglecore/rust-tracing-primer/README.md

 ## Tracing's Sale Pitch

-Here is my quick sale pitch for the `tracing` crate.
+Here is a modified snippet of a [blog post](https://tokio.rs/blog/2019-08-tracing) posted on the Tokio site about the tracing crate:

 If you normally see logs similar to the following: